 We probably can’t fix your swing.
 But these pro-approved bits of strategery will help players of all abilities enjoy their rounds more by scoring less.

 If you’re a scratch golfer…

 “Put the driver away.
 Use whatever club necessary to keep it in the fairway.
-It’s much easier to score from the short grass.”—Susan Sanders, assistant golf pro, Castle Pines Golf Club
+It’s much easier to score from the short grass.” —Susan Sanders, former assistant golf pro, Castle Pines Golf Club